 Before NASA picked her for its first group of female astronauts in 1978, Akron’s Judith Resnik had earned a doctorate in electrical engineering and worked as a biomedical engineer.
 As a mission specialist on Space Shuttle Discovery’s 1984 maiden voyage, Resnik was the first American Jewish woman to make a space flight.
 On January 28, 1986, she and all other crew members aboard the Space Shuttle Challenger perished when it broke apart after liftoff at the Kennedy Space Center.
 Resnik was posthumously awarded the Congressional Space Medal of Honor, and a lunar crater is named for her.

 Born in Lorain, Ohio, Toni Morrison is a renowned American novelist most known for her award-winning tale, Beloved.
 The book was later brought to the big screen by Oprah Winfrey and Danny Glover in the movie adaptation.
 This true story of an enslaved black woman won Morrison the Pulitzer prize and the American Book Award in 1988.
 She also later won the Nobel Prize in Literature and was presented with the Presidential Medal of Freedom by President Barack Obama.
-Morrison now serves as professor emeritus at Princeton University.

 Florence Ellinwood Allen